Sold!

 An original 1860's Civil War cdv sepia albumen photo of General George Armstrong.
 This Brady image was from a negative which combines of the head of Custer from life with his uniform from an engraving.
 The back has the photographer's marking "Published by E. & H. T. Anthony, 501 Broadway, New York. from photographic negative in Brady's National Portrait Gallery".

-This cdv is one part of a 98 piece collection of cdv photos that was formed during the Civil War and slightly after by General George Hampden Crosman & his wife.
+This cdv was from a 98 piece collection of cdv photos that was formed during the Civil War and slightly after by General George Hampden Crosman & his wife.

 Original 1 1/4 inch diameter pinback Patriotic Order of Sons of America button with ribbon suspension.
 The absolutely gorgeous button design has Washington at the center.
 Definitely one of the most beautiful early button designs that we have seen.
 The red, white, & blue ribbon has the wording "Central Penna.
 Assn.
 P. O. S. of A. Martinsburg, Pa.
 July 14th 1928".